 The University of Technology has always recognised the importance of the teaching of foreign languages, including technical language.
-The language centres of the various faculties were combined into the Institute for Languages in 1970.
-As its responsibilities expanded, the institute assumed a new name: The Institute of Modern Languages.
+The Bme Centre for Modern Languages of the various faculties were combined into the Institute of Modern Languages in 1970.
+As its responsibilities expanded, the institute assumed a new name: BME Centre for Modern Languages.
 Today the centre is an independent organizational unit within the Faculty of Economic and Social Sciences with 58 lecturers and language teachers and 23 administrative staff working full-time at the Centre, along with 40 freelance language lecturers and hundreds of accredited examiners who support its language testing work.
 The Centre’s task is to develop the students’ written and oral communication skills in foreign languages.
 Its objective is to provide them with language skills that, along with the knowledge of their profession, will enable them to keep pace with the latest developments of the rapidly changing scientific world throughout their studies, and later to participate in international scientific life.